ArthurGareginyan/my-custom-functions/readme.txt

 * Ability to easily customize the code editor by selecting the desired settings
 * 56 themes for syntax highlighting
-* Unlimited number of fields
+* Unlimited number of fields for functions
-* Automatic backup of all functions to a file
+* Automatic backup of all functions to a downloadable text file
-* Ability to enable/disable the certain function
+* Separate activation and deactivation of functions
 * Ability to collapse/expand the certain fields with code
 * Well documented

 [Get the PRO version now!](https://www.spacexchimp.com/plugins/my-custom-functions-pro.html)

-**Coming soon:*** Reload the settings page at same position after pushing the save button* Multisite network support
+**Supported languages**

+* PHP

 **Translation**